jordanhart/superpoint-loss-improvement/README.md

 ```

 # Credits
-This implementation is developed by [You-Yi Jau](https://github.com/eric-yyjau) and [Rui Zhu](https://github.com/Jerrypiglet).
-Please contact You-Yi for any problems.
+This implementation is developed by [Sayantan Chattopadhyay] (https://github.com/schattop6) and [Jordan Hart] (https://github.com/jordanhart).
+Please contact Sayantan Chattopadhyay for any problems.
-Again the work is based on Tensorflow implementation by [Rémi Pautrat](https://github.com/rpautrat) and [Paul-Edouard Sarlin](https://github.com/Skydes) and official [SuperPointPretrainedNetwork](https://github.com/MagicLeapResearch/SuperPointPretrainedNetwork).
+Again the work is based on Tensorflow implementation by [Rémi Pautrat](https://github.com/rpautrat) and [Paul-Edouard Sarlin](https://github.com/Skydes) and official [SuperPointPretrainedNetwork](https://github.com/MagicLeapResearch/SuperPointPretrainedNetwork) and pytorch implementation by [You-Yi Jau] (https://github.com/eric-yyjau/pytorch-superpoint)
 Thanks to Daniel DeTone for help during the implementation.

 ## Posts